 The variety of common taglines is quite large, limited only by creativity: Recommended for you; More like these; Brand top sellers; Complimentary products; Category top sellers; Recently viewed; Viewed also viewed; Bought also bought; Homepage top sellers; and so on.

-The study found that on the whole, 11.5% of the revenue (whether from more volume or higher value of products) generated in the shopping sessions was attributable to purchases from the product recommendations.
-The companies that used the most common “visitors who viewed this product also viewed” on the product page had the highest success, with a remarkable 68% of all revenue of those companies coming from the product recommendations.
+The study found that on the whole, 11.5% of the revenue (whether from more volume or higher value of products) generated in the shopping sessions was attributable to purchases from the product suggestions.
+The companies that used the most common “visitors who viewed this product also viewed” on the product page had the highest success, with a remarkable 68% of those companies’ revenue coming from the product recommendations.

-The research firm concluded that this reflected social proof, the tendency to assume that an action is more correct if others are doing it.
-The phrasing “you might also like, ” another common and highly personalized product recommendation formulation based on visitors’ current and past behaviors was also successful, correlating to 16% of that group’s revenue to the recommendations.
+The research firm concluded that this reflected social proof, the tendency to assume that an action is more accurate if others are doing it.
+The phrasing “you might also like,” another common and highly personalized product recommendation formulation based on visitors’ current and past behaviors, was also successful, correlating to 16% of that group’s revenue to the recommendations.
 The study also showed that the popular phrasing “customers also bought” on the cart page generated only 8% of revenues through recommendation sales.

 Advanced data science today provides marketers access to more and more contextual data from multiple sources outside of just the user’s activities on a website, and the sources and volume of consumer data will surely continue to increase in the future.
-These include in-store behavior, email engagement, geographic location, device usage, customer surveys, service logs and others.
-As technologies advance, information from these other data sources will be incorporated into the platforms, which will refine the personalization process allowing product recommendations to be more and more precise and relevant to the individual consumer.
+These include in-store behavior, email engagement, geographic location, device usage, customer surveys, service logs, and others.
+As technologies advance, information from these other data sources will be incorporated into the platforms, refining the personalization process, allowing product recommendations to be more precise and relevant to the individual consumer.

 Personal product recommendations are somewhat of a sleeper for e-commerce sellers.
 Even though Amazon was a pioneer in this area and has made continuous improvements, it is striking that recommendations generate over a third of its product sales.
 Such is the power of personalization!
-The research discussed above shows this success is not limited to Amazon: across the whole group of transactions studied, over 11% of the revenue came from recommendations; and in some subgroups, the figure was an astounding 68%.
+The research discussed above shows this success is not limited to Amazon: over 11% of the revenue came from recommendations, and in some subgroups, the figure was an astounding 68%.

-This information coupled with the clear trend toward personalization of the consumer buying experience indicates a powerful incentive for e-commerce websites to use product recommendations in order to personalize and improve the customer experience.
-Of course, there is room for even more creativity and use personalization to the advantage of both the buyer and the seller.
-For the buyer, it is more efficient and enjoyable and for the seller, it accelerates sales and enhances customer loyalty – a win-win situation for both.
+This information, coupled with the clear trend toward personalization of the consumer buying experience, indicates a powerful incentive for e-commerce websites to use product suggestions to personalize and improve the customer experience.
+Of course, there is room for even more creativity and personalization to the advantage of both the buyer and the seller.
+It is more efficient and enjoyable for the buyer, and for the seller, it accelerates sales and enhances customer loyalty – a win-win situation for both.